pipech/refine-frappe-provider/readme.md

 - Ensure that the response from the Frappe server is configured to set cookies correctly on the Refine site.
 This requires proper configuration of Cross-Origin Resource Sharing ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)) settings.

-- Since response from `Frappe` server have to set cookies in `Refine` site,  need to be set properly.

 ## License

 This project is licensed under the [MIT](./license) License.